Invariant Models for Causal Transfer Learning: Experiments

 \section{Experiments}

 { } We compare our estimator to different methods, which are summarized in Table~\ref{tab:est}. $\beta^{CS(cau)}$ uses the ground truth for $S^*$ when it is available, $\beta^{CS(\hat{S})}$ corresponds to full search using Algorithm~\ref{alg}, $\beta^{CS}$ uses the pooled training data, $\beta^{MTL}$ performs the Multi-task feature learning algorithm~\citep{argyriou_multi-task_2006} for the MTL setting and $\beta^{DICA}$ performs DICA~\citep{muandet2013domain} for DG.
 For DICA, which is a nonlinear method, the kernel matrices are constructed using an rbf kernel, and the length-scale of the kernel is selected according to the median heuristic.
-In the MTL setting, we combine the invariance with task specific information by optimizing~\eqref{eq:obsll} using EM, resulting in regression coefficients $\beta^{\hat{S}\sharp}$ and $\beta^{cau\sharp}$ when the ground truth is known.
-Finally, $\beta^{cau\sharp,UL}$ indicates that unlabeled data from $T$ was also available.
-For reference, Figure~\ref{fig:synt_numEx_mtl} (left) provides results for $\beta^{\hat{S}+}$ and $\beta^{cau+}$, which correspond to the estimators described in the last paragraph \textit{`A naive estimator for comparison'} of Section~\ref{sec:MTL} ($\beta^{cau+}$ uses the ground truth for $S^*$ and $\alpha$). $\beta^{cau+, i.d.}$ (infinite data) also assumes that we know the ground truth for the entries of the covariance matrix for the test task corresponding to the covariance of $\B{X}$, the covariance between $\B{X}_{S^*}$ and $Y$, and the variance of $Y$.
+In the MTL setting, we combine the invariance with task specific information by optimizing~\eqref{eq:obsll} using EM, resulting in regression coefficients $\beta^{CS(\hat{S}\sharp)}$ and $\beta^{CS(cau\sharp)}$ when the ground truth is known.
+Finally, $\beta^{CS(cau\sharp,UL)}$ indicates that unlabeled data from $T$ was also available.
+For reference, Figure~\ref{fig:synt_numEx_mtl} (left) provides results for $\beta^{CS(\hat{S}+)}$ and $\beta^{CS(cau+)}$, which correspond to the estimators obtained by solving the constrained optimization problem described in the paragraph \textit{`A naive estimator for comparison'} of Section~\ref{sec:MTL} ($\beta^{CS(cau+)}$ uses the ground truth for $S^*$ and $\alpha$), while $\beta^{naive}$ imputes the covariance matrices but does not optimize the free parameters. $\beta^{CS(cau+, i.d.)}$ (infinite data) also assumes that we know the ground truth for the entries of the covariance matrix for the test task corresponding to the covariance of $\B{X}$, the covariance between $\B{X}_{S^*}$ and $Y$, and the variance of $Y$.